irusri/geniesys/docs/installation_updates.md

 That is basically what you need to do in order to install GenIECMS on your Mac's local server.
 You should now be able to access it at: ```http://localhost:8888/GenIECMS``` in your browser.

 ------------------------
-Installing Kirby on a PC
+Installing GenIECMS on a PC
 ------------------------